Vetle Sjåstad Christiansen: Early career and World Cup debut

-Before turning 17, Christiansen had made a clean sweep at the Junior Norwegian Championships in his age group, winning four gold medals and the Norwegian Biathlon Cup (Norgescupen) in his age category, called the Statkraft Junior Cup overall.
+Before turning 17, Sjåstad Christiansen had made a clean sweep at the Junior Norwegian Championships in his age group, winning four gold medals and the Norwegian Biathlon Cup (Norgescupen) in his age category, called the Statkraft Junior Cup overall.
 He had also won two golds in the Junior Norwegian Summer Biathlon Championships in September 2008, in the 17-year-olds age group.
-At the end of the 2008–09 season, Christiansen participated in the 2009 Norwegian Biathlon Championships.
+At the end of the 2008–09 season, Sjåstad Christiansen participated in the 2009 Norwegian Biathlon Championships.
 He did not participate in the 20 km individual, but finished 17th in the sprint and 8th in the pursuit.
-This caused Christiansen to be selected for the first team of Buskerud alongside Christian Georg Bache, Frode Andresen and Ole Einar Bjørndalen.
+This caused Sjåstad Christiansen to be selected for the first team of Buskerud alongside Christian Georg Bache, Frode Andresen and Ole Einar Bjørndalen.
 Though he incurred a penalty loop, he made up two places over his leg, and good work by Andresen and Bjørndalen secured the gold.

-During the off-season, Christiansen participated in the Junior Norwegian Summer Championships, in the age group for 18-year-olds.
+During the off-season, Sjåstad Christiansen participated in the Junior Norwegian Summer Championships, in the age group for 18-year-olds.
 He won silver in the sprint and gold in the pursuit.
-When the winter came, Christiansen debuted at the Junior/Youth World Championships in 2010 in Torsby, competing in the youth class.
+When the winter came, Sjåstad Christiansen debuted at the Junior/Youth World Championships in 2010 in Torsby, competing in the youth class.
 The first event was the 12.5 km individual on 27 January, in which he received three penalty minutes but still won bronze.
-Three days later, Christiansen won another bronze, this time in the 7.5 km sprint.
-The next day, Christiansen fell two places and finished fifth.
-Two days later, Christiansen raced in the 3 × 7.5 km relay, taking the anchor leg.
-Christiansen started his leg in third position and kept that position until the end, and the team thus won bronze.
-Later in February, Christiansen participated in the Junior Norwegian Championships.
+Three days later, Sjåstad Christiansen won another bronze, this time in the 7.5 km sprint.
+The next day, Sjåstad Christiansen fell two places and finished fifth.
+Two days later, Sjåstad Christiansen raced in the 3 × 7.5 km relay, taking the anchor leg.
+Sjåstad Christiansen started his leg in third position and kept that position until the end, and the team thus won bronze.
+Later in February, Sjåstad Christiansen participated in the Junior Norwegian Championships.
 He won gold in the individual, came fourth in the sprint, and won silver in the relay.
-At the end of the season, Christiansen participated in the Norwegian Championships at Simostranda.
+At the end of the season, Sjåstad Christiansen participated in the Norwegian Championships at Simostranda.
 He did not race in the individual, but came 11th in the sprint and 13th in the mass start.
-In the relay, Christiansen took the first leg for the first team of Buskerud.
+In the relay, Sjåstad Christiansen took the first leg for the first team of Buskerud.
 He changed in third, but a total of five penalty loops by his teammates, Anders Brun Hennum, Bache and Andresen, meant they finished in fifth.